• My Account

 He studied piano under the guidance of Vladimir Tropp at the Gnessin Academy in Moscow and graduated with distinction in 2012.
 His marked interest in historical pianos led him to Frankfurt University of Music and Performing Arts, where he studied fortepiano and historically informed performance with Jesper Bøje Christensen.

-Dmitry has won prizes at numerous piano competitions: the 1st International Chopin Competition on Period Instruments (Warsaw, 2018), the International Competition “Musica Antiqua” for Pianoforte (Bruges, 2019), the German Piano Open (Hanover, 2016) to name a few.
+Dmitry has won prizes at numerous piano competitions: he is a laureate of the International Chopin Competition on Period Instruments (Warsaw, 2018), the International Competition “Musica Antiqua” for Pianoforte (Bruges, 2019), the German Piano Open (Hanover, 2016) to name a few.
 In October 2021, Dmitry won the 10th International German Pianist Award and made his début at the Alte Oper Frankfurt.

 Dmitry performed at such concert halls as the Berlin Philharmonie, Cologne Philharmonie, Concertgebouw Amsterdam, Konzerthaus Freiburg, Salle Cortot in Paris, Edinburgh Queen’s Hall and Glasgow City Halls.